Great Mosque of Djenné: Cultural significance

 Another group of men carries the plaster from the pits to the workmen on the mosque.
 A race is held at the beginning of the festival to see who will be the first to deliver the plaster to the mosque.
 Women and girls carry water to the pits before the festival and to the workmen on the mosque during it.
-Members of Djenné's masons guild direct the work, while elderly members of the community, who have already participated in the festival many times, sit in a place of honor in the market square watching the proceedings.
+Members of Djenné's masons guild direct the work, while elderly members of the community, who have already participated in the festival many times, sit in a place of honour in the market square watching the proceedings.

-In 1930, an inexact replica of the Djenné Mosque was built in the town of Fréjus in southern France.
+In 1930, an inexact replica of the mosque was built in the town of Fréjus in southern France.
 The imitation, the Missiri mosque, was built in cement and painted in red ochre to resemble the colour of the original.
 It was intended to serve as a mosque for the Tirailleurs sénégalais, the West African colonial troops in the French Army who were posted to the region during the winter.

 The original mosque presided over one of the most important Islamic learning centers in Africa during the Middle Ages, with thousands of students coming to study the Quran in Djenné's madrassas.
 The historic areas of Djenné, including the Great Mosque, were designated a World Heritage Site by UNESCO in 1988.
 While there are many mosques that are older than its current incarnation, the Great Mosque remains the most prominent symbol of both the city of Djenné and the nation of Mali.

-On 20 January 2006 the sight of a team of men hacking at the roof of the mosque sparked a riot in the town.
+On 20 January 2006, the sight of a team of men hacking at the roof of the mosque sparked a riot in the town.
 The team were inspecting the roof as part of a restoration project financed by the Aga Khan Trust for Culture.
 The men quickly disappeared to avoid being lynched.
 In the mosque the mob ripped out the ventilation fans that had been presented by the US Embassy at the time of the Iraq War and then went on a rampage through the town.
 The crowd ransacked the Cultural Mission, the mayor's home, destroyed the car belonging to the imam's younger brother and damaged three cars belonging to the Imam himself.
 The local police were overwhelmed and had to call in reinforcements from Mopti.
 One man died during the disturbances.